chandrakodali/k3s-proxmox-terraform/README.md

 1. Initialize Terraform
 2. Create VMs on Proxmox
 3. Wait for VMs to boot
+4. Install system utilities using Ansible
-4. Install K3s using Ansible
+5. Install K3s using Ansible
-5. Save kubeconfig locally
+6. Save kubeconfig locally

 ### 4. Access Your Cluster